• Skip to primary navigation

 • powdered sugar

 To save time, preheat oven to 350F before starting to mix the ingredients.
-Also, do not forget to generously grease 8×8 inch pan.
+Also, do not forget to generously grease an 8x8 inch pan.

-whipping the wet ingredients for the magic cake recipe
+whipping the wet ingredients for the Filipino Custard Cake recipe

 Add the all-purpose flour, then gradually add milk: